browserengineering/book/book/animations.md

 for animated affects is just applying the browser compositing technique in more situations.

 To summarize another way: what we're trying to implement is a way to (a) make explicit surfaces under `SaveLayer` calls, and (b) generalize the `tab_surface`/`chrome_surface`  to a list of potentially many surfaces.
 Let's implement that.
 But to get there I'll have to introduce multiple new concepts that are tricky to understand.
-Before we get into the ins and outs of them, let's first go through what they are and how they will be used.
+Before we get into the ins and outs of how to implement, let's start with what they are and how they will be used:

-* `PaintChunk`: this will be a new class that represents a contiguous slice of the display list.
-Each `DisplayItem` is in exactly one `PaintChunk`.
-We'll do the overlap testing mentioned a couple of sections back on `PaintChunk`s, and the overlap testing will be done in *absolute space*.
+* `PaintChunk`: a class that represents a contiguous, flattened slice of the display list.
+This is really important, because it lets us avoid the complicated (and super confusing) nested structure of the display list and DOM, when figuring out which `DisplayItem`s overlap other ones.

+  Recall that the display list is actually a tree.
+The internal nodes of this tree are visual effects, and the leaves are "atomic" raster commands like `DrawText`.
+The leaves can be viewed as a list when enumerated in paint order.
+A `PaintChunk` is a contiguous slice of this list, and each leaf `DisplayItem` belongs to exactly one `PaintChunk`.

+  We'll do overlap testing on `PaintChunks` This makes sense, since only the leaf `DisplayItems` raster any DOM content; the visual effect nodes "merely" move around or grow/shrink the raster area of the leaves.
+So we'll track the *absolute space* bounding rect of each `PaintChunk`---i.e. the rectangular area of pixels in `tab_surface`[^abs-space] that are affected by `DisplayItem`s in that chunk, taking into account visual effects like transforms that might move them around on screen.
+This rectangle is what `PaintChunk.absolute_bounds` returns.
+If one `PaintChunk`'s `absolute_bounds` intersects another's, then they overlap.

-  Absolute space is the coordinate space of `tab_surface`^[In other words, the (0, 0) position of this space is the top-left pixel of `tab_surface`(which may be offscreen due to scrolling.]
-To support overlap testing, each `PaintChunk` will have an `absolute_bounds` method.
+[^abs-space]: In other words, the (0, 0) position of this space is the top-left pixel of `tab_surface` (which may be offscreen due to scrolling).

-  Ths purpose of this class is twofold:
-    1. Group together a bunch of `DisplayItem`s that don't need composited animations, and can therefore raster into the same surface.

-    2. *Flatten* the recursive hierarchy of the display list into a single list.
-This is very important in terms of making the compositing algorithm simple to implement and understand.

 * `CompositedLayer`: a class that encapsulates a `skia.Surface` into which some of the display list will raster, plus some parameters indicating how to draw